ibm-js/deliteful/docs/list/List.md

 The list items can then be navigated using the UP and DOWN arrow keys.
 Pressing the DOWN arrow while the last item has focus will focus the first item.
-Pressing the UP arrow while the first item has the focus will focus the next item.
+Pressing the UP arrow while the first item has the focus will focus the last item.

 When a List item has the focus, you can press the ENTER or F2 keys to focus its first actionable node (if any), and then use the (Shift+)TAB key to move from one actionable node to the (previous)next.
 Pressing the ESC key will end actionable nodes navigation and resume to the previous mode.